amacagain/sagetv_nfo_generator/README.md

 * **SageTV Integration:** Pulls detailed metadata (Title, Season/Episode, Description, Year) directly from the SageTV API.

 * **NFO Generation:** Creates Kodi-compliant `.nfo` files for robust metadata importing.
+Two principal sub-folders for Movies and TV shows reside under a ROOT folder.
+Subsequent sub-folders for TV shows and seasons as supported by many media applications.

-* **Symbolic Link Creation:** Links to the original media without duplicating large files, saving disk space.
+* **Symbolic Link Creation:** NFO symbolic links to the original media eliminates relocating media files.
 * **Change Detection:** Skips files that have already been processed and whose modification time (`mtime`) has not changed since the last run, ensuring fast execution.

 * **Cleanup:** Automatically removes orphaned symlinks and NFOs if the original SageTV file is deleted or no longer found.

 * **Separation of Concerns:** The core generation logic is separate from media server trigger calls.
+This means if you want to schedule imports into your media playback server, it should be implemented in a separate program.
+I am working on that now.

 ## 🛠️ Prerequisites